kkatleri/learning-notes/certifications/aws-solutions-architect-associate.md

 - Bootstrap script
     - Script that runs when EC2 instance first runs.
-    - You can provide this script as part of User Data which setting up EC2 instance.
+    - You can provide this script as part of User Data while setting up EC2 instance.
     - Adds an extra time to instance startup
     - Usage
         - Automates installation of applications